 Action is initiated by the current service provider SOA to cancel a disconnect pending subscription version by specifying the TN, or version ID of the subscription version to be canceled.

 The current service provider SOA sends M-ACTION subscriptionVersionCancel to the NPAC SMS lnpSubscriptions object to cancel one or more pending subscriptionVersionNPAC.
+For the XML interface, CANQ – CancelRequest.

 Note: When the Service Provider supports Application Level Errors (SOA Application Level Errors Indicator set to TRUE in their Service Provider Profile), the SOA will utilize the subscriptionVersionCancelWithErrorCode ACTION that supports detailed error codes.
 The NPAC will provide an M-ACTION response based on the submitted message.